 …..And much, much more!

 Aaron Reed is an award-winning outdoor writer and Army veteran.
-He currently splits his time between his native Texas Gulf coast, where he drives a tugboat, and his home near the banks of the San Gabriel River in Georgetown, Texas.
+He currently splits his time between the famous NYC harbor, where he drives a tugboat, and his home near the banks of the San Gabriel River in Georgetown, Texas.
 He is a founding member of the Texas Streams Coalition and has worked for the Texas Parks & Wildlife Department.
 In 2020, he was awarded the prestigious FFI Roderick Haig-Brown Award.
 When he is not working, chances are you can find him knee-deep in a stream somewhere around Austin, often with his wife and one or more of his three boys, trying like heck to become a better fly fisherman.

 The Local Angler Fly Fishing Austin and Central Texas is available at fly shops, bookstores and wherever fine books and fishing guides are sold.